This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Due to the the depth of cystic acne lesions, picking or squeezing can be completely ineffective and will likely extend healing time from days to weeks.
 The more you touch an infected pimple, the angrier and more unsightly it’s going to become.

 If you try to pop cystic acne, you’re just going to spread the breakout underneath the skin.
 In addition, you can easily end up with acne scarring that lasts well beyond the pimple, possibly even forever.
-Two words to remember with cystic acne: Hands off!

-2. Ice It
+2. Ice it

 You can apply an ice cube directly to a breakout for several seconds to constrict the small blood vessels feeding the painful cyst.
 The ice helps immediately decrease the size and redness of the offending acne.

 Maintain a simple, calming skin care routine that avoids heavy and scented moisturizers.
 Before applying moisturizer daily, always make sure that your skin is thoroughly exfoliated and clean.
-An oil-free and unscented moisturizer is a great choice.

 To encourage healthy skin turnover and growth, make sure to use exfoliants that are effective but not harsh and abrasive.
 Some good options include glycolic acid and fruit enzymes.

 When you’re in the sun, the best sunscreens to use are all-natural sunscreens to help reduce the chances of acne scarring.
 For scars, a natural vitamin C product can help.
-Some cystic acne scars can unfortunately take months to heal, but don’t lose hope.

-4. Don’t Overuse the Mirror
+4. Don’t overuse the mirror

 It’s a good idea not to obsess over your cystic acne.
 The more you stare at it in the mirror, the more likely you will want to pick at it and think negative thoughts, both of which will only make you look and feel worse.
-Stop yourself from visually and mentally obsessing over your cystic acne, and make sure you’re thinking positive, skin-clearing thoughts!

-5. Change Your Towels and Pillowcases
+5. Change your towels and pillowcases

 Something you might not think about is what else touches your face daily, like towels and pillowcases.
 To reduce the chances of irritation and sensitivity, it’s a really smart idea to avoid washing these items with strong detergents and bleaches.